Regular colored graphs of positive degree: Exact enumeration

 \subsection{Melonic graphs and cores}

-In view of Proposition~\ref{prop:core} we will need, in order to enumerate colored graphs, the generating function of possibly empty melonic graphs.
+In view of Theorem~\ref{thm:core} we will need, in order to enumerate colored graphs, the generating function of melonic graphs.

-\begin{proposition}[See \emph{e.g.} \cite{color}] The generating function $T(z)$ of possibly empty rooted melonic graphs having root color 0 with respect to the number of black vertices is the unique power series solution of the equation
+\begin{proposition}[See \emph{e.g.} \cite{color}] The generating function $T(z)$ of melonic graphs (and open melonic graphs) with respect to the number of black vertices is the unique power series solution of the equation:

-\end{proposition} \begin{proof} Let $M(z)$ be the generating function of rooted prime melonic graphs.
-Then the inductive definition of rooted melonic graphs and prime melonic graphs immediately translate into the equations:
+\end{proposition} \begin{proof} Let $M(z)$ be the generating function of prime melonic graphs.
+Then the inductive definition (Definition~\ref{def:melonin}) of melonic graphs and prime melonic graphs immediately translate into the equations: